 If a cargo truck (or some other type of truck) has hit you, you have rights.
 You can seek compensation for your losses, also known as your damages, according to OCGA §51-12-4.

-Filing a personal injury claim is typically your best option.
+Filing a personal injury claim with Columbus personal injury lawyer is typically your best option.
 Through your claim, you can request money for costs like medical bills and property damage.